GDSC-SWU/2024-VishingGuard-SolutionChallenge/README.md

 # 2024-VishingGuard-SolutionChallenge
 ## 🚨 Service Introduction
+### Why do people fall victim to voice phishing? 🤔
+The most emotionally compelling factor for humans is 'anxiety.'
+When receiving calls or messages that mention family, friends, or acquaintances and make financial demands, individuals are instantly engulfed in an emotional state of anxiety.
+While some can quickly discern voice phishing, most scammers do not give victims time to think, leading them to become victims of voice phishing in a blink of an eye.
+### So...💡
+Recognizing the need to safeguard the valuable assets cultivated throughout their lives, individuals often find themselves in need of a service to combat voice phishing.
+Hence, we initiated this project.
+Focusing on the evolving tactics of voice phishing that create problematic situations, we aim to provide a service to prevent voice phishing, an issue anyone can fall victim to.
 ## 🚨 Our Goals
+### Sustainable Cities and Communities
+We strive to create a society and city that protects assets and safeguards victims from the pervasive crime of voice phishing, a crime that anyone can fall victim to.
+Additionally, we aim to establish and operate more cohesive communities that prevent the creation of victims and assist those affected.
+Our service seeks to contribute to a society that embraces social vulnerabilities, becoming a secure settlement for all.
+### Reduced Inequalities
+🎯 **Digital Underprivileged Groups**
+Individuals with low digital literacy or limited access to information, such as the elderly and low-income populations, are more susceptible to voice phishing crimes.

+🎯 **Immigrants and International Students**
+Immigrants and international students become easy targets for voice phishing crimes due to their limited knowledge of the administrative systems in the host country.

+For these reasons, certain demographics are more likely to suffer financial losses compared to others, leading to inequality.
+As voice phishing can disproportionately impact economically vulnerable groups, it may contribute to inequalities in the restoration and recovery process for individuals affected.
+Preventing voice phishing contributes to enhancing the social safety of local communities.
+As inequalities diminish, it fosters a more equal and secure society, including specific demographics.
 ## 🚨 Tech Stack
 ## 🚨 Demo Video
 ## 🚨 How To Use